PogChonk/Cross-Application-Communication/README.md

 from flask_restful import Api
 ```

-Now we need to setup our app, so we can setup our api.
+Now we need to set up our app, so we can set up our api.

 We can do that by creating a new `app` object from `Flask`.